 Above: The center of the flower composition.

 I given a perfect score in assembly to this puzzle.
 It was really fun–lots of vibrant colors and textures to piece together.
 I liked assembling the different flowers and placing them within the composition and slowly filling in around them.
 There aren’t really repeating elements that make it more difficult, as there were with “Tapestry Cat“.
 Flowers that have the same color and texture are grouped together in the scene (like the orange poppies).
 I liked it so much I would assemble this puzzle again and I’ll look for more that are similar.
-(NOTE: There is an out of print White Mountain called “Annuals” which is similar–you can find it on ebay.
+(NOTE: There is an out of print White Mountain called “Annuals” which is similar.
 Another puzzle “Orchids” is still available.)